Tenjin

 1. Receive Attribution Data from Tenjin

-Once you successfully configured Tenjin integration, Apphud will receive attribution data from it.
-You can view this data on user's page:
+Once you successfully configure the Tenjin integration, Apphud receives attribution data from it.
+You can view this data on the user's page:

 2. Send Subscription Events to Tenjin

-Apphud can also send all subscription events to Tenjin.
-So you could view these events in Tenjin dashboard and Tenjin could pass this data to their partners.
-This will help to measure efficiency of your ad campaigns.
+Apphud can also send all subscription events to Tenjin, so you can view them in Tenjin and Tenjin can pass this data to its partners.
+This helps measure the efficiency of your ad campaigns.

 How to Add Integration?